globalbuildingdatainitiative/backend/modules/auth/README.md

-# Organization
+# Auth

-This is the Organization module for [GBDI](https://gbdi.io).
+This is the Auth module for [GBDI](https://gbdi.io).
 It is a Python service with a GraphQL API, using the async capabilities of [FastAPI](https://fastapi.tiangolo.com/) and [Strawberry](https://strawberry.rocks).

 ## Description

-The Organization module handles CRUD operations related to organizations in the GBDI app.
+The Auth module handles users and authentication with [Supertokens](https://supertokens.com) in the GBDI app.

 ## Setup